MyThinkingSelf/Thoughts/stoicism/diary1.md

 ### intellectual stimulation
 Since very young I looked for intellectual stimulation, more throughfully than my peers I think. "intellectual" goes well with stoicism, "stimulation" less likely.
 Stimulation is like heat source for a frozen body.
 Without stimulation, common sense portrait you as a zoombie.
 I might need to avoid this dissociation.
 The normal state should not be boredom waiting merriment.
 The contentment must be there from the departure.

+### Ex s.o success.
+I lost my calm thinking about the success of my first love.
+I hate having these negative feelings and would have prefer feel good about my ex.
+This is really a matter of comparison with my own success.
+This is SO NOT stoic for many reasons.
+Success is not a goal in itself.
+Jealousy is a sad passion.
+This feeling is also ill-grounded (I want to be better than my ex)
+It does not deal with my life.
+Also, as epictetus said (if I remember well Irvine) only my judgement causes me pain.
+So, it's wrong on so many regards, and oppositely it provides me strong emotional responses.
+This is a case to meditate.
+When thought experiences on this matter would not affect my tranquility, I could say that an important milestone would have been reached.